jamilabreu/vscode-phoenix-snippets/README.md

 ## Snippets

-Check out [the snippet files on Github](https://github.com/jamilabreu/vscode-phoenix-snippets/tree/master/snippets) for an up-to-date list of shortcuts.
+Check out [the snippet files on Github](https://github.com/jamilabreu/vscode-phoenix-snippets/tree/master/snippets) for an up-to-date list of snippets.